DoYouEvenBacon/LiveBusTracker/README.md

 ![4_searchBus](https://user-images.githubusercontent.com/45221821/63489666-d412fa80-c506-11e9-9cf7-6bb983668a22.PNG)
 ![4-5_searchBus](https://user-images.githubusercontent.com/45221821/63489669-d70deb00-c506-11e9-817d-746533cdb919.PNG)
 <br/><br/>
 - There is a button that will toggle an automatic update of the bus locations.
-The web app doesn't automatically do it to reduce the number of calls made to the Auckland Transport APIs.
+The web app doesn't automatically do it to reduce the number of calls made to the Auckland Transport APIs.<br/>
 ![5_autoUpdateBusLocation](https://user-images.githubusercontent.com/45221821/63489674-d9704500-c506-11e9-8001-cb2568e16965.PNG)
 <br/><br/>
 - Clicking on one of the live bus icons will show a popup box with information about that bus, including the seat capacity and the time and location of its next stop.